MartyMacGyver/rabbit-mq-stress-tester/README.md

     ./rabbit-mq-stress-tester [arguments]

-      --server, -s "localhost"     hostname for RabbitMQ server --producer, -p "0"           number of messages to produce, -1 to produce forever --wait, -w "0"               number of nanoseconds to wait between publish events --consumer, -c "-1"          number of messages to consume.
-0 consumes forever --bytes, -b "0"              number of extra bytes to add to the message payload (~50000 max) --concurrency, -n "50"       number of reader/writer goroutines --quiet, -q                  print only errors to stdout --wait-for-ack, -a           wait for an ack or nack after enqueueing a message --help, -h                   show help
+      --server, -s "localhost"     hostname for RabbitMQ server --producer, -p "0"           number of messages to produce (-1 to produce forever) --consumer, -c "-1"          number of messages to consume (0 consumes forever) --wait, -w "0"               number of nanoseconds to wait between publish events --bytes, -b "0"              number of extra bytes to add to the message payload (~50000 max) --concurrency, -n "50"       number of reader/writer goroutines --wait-for-ack, -a           wait for an ack or nack after enqueueing a message --quiet, -q                  print only errors to stdout --help, -h                   show help

+Note: --producer/-p and --consumer/-c options are mutually exclusive!

 Examples
 --------